ngjunsiang/laymansguide-src/season7/issue089/issue089.md

 That’s what I’m talking about.
 And it looks like this:

 ![Wikipedia multilingual network graph, showing circles representing languages, and arrows between pairs of circles, representing editors who edited both languages.](https://raw.githubusercontent.com/ngjunsiang/laymansguide/release/season7/issue089/issue089_01.png)<br />
-<small>This network graph shows the co-editing patterns on Wikipedia. the size of the arrows indicate the number of Wikipedia editors for one language edition of Wikipedia, who also edited another language edition.<br />Source: [Wikimedia Commons](https://en.wikipedia.org/wiki/File:Wikipedia_multilingual_network_graph_July_2013.svg)</small>
+<small>This network graph shows the co-editing patterns on Wikipedia.
+The size of the arrows indicate the number of Wikipedia editors for one language edition of Wikipedia, who also edited another language edition.<br />Source: [Wikimedia Commons](https://en.wikipedia.org/wiki/File:Wikipedia_multilingual_network_graph_July_2013.svg)</small>

 Okay, phew.